vanviegen/readme-tsdoc/README.md

 **Value:** `{ readonly defaultPrecision: 2; readonly strictMode: true; readonly maxIterations: 1000; }`

-## License
+## About this project

+- Created by Claude Sonnet & Frank van Viegen.
-ISC License - see LICENSE file for details.
+- ISC License - see LICENSE file for details.

-## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Authors

-Claude Sonnet & Frank van Viegen